 This British preference for highly skilled migrants fits with other research showing that, when asked about what criteria should be applied to incoming migrants, British people attach high importance to skills, but lower importance to skin colour and religion (Heath and Richards, 2018).

 These two measures can be thought of as capturing opinion on future migration flows and current stocks.
-It is possible for countries to be rather positive about the stocks of immigrants already present but to be rather negative towards the idea of continuing flows.
-Sweden, for example, is the country with the most favourable views on immigration making the country a better place to live, but even here 60% would like future levels of incoming migrants to be reduced.
+It is possible for countries to be rather positive about immigrants already present but to be rather negative towards the idea of continuing flows.
+Finland, for example, is a country where 51% of the public would prefer few/ no immigrants of another race coming to live there whilst at the same time the vast majority think the immigrants already living there make the country a better place to live.

 It is difficult to draw firm conclusions about the reasons for the changing attitudes.
 However, we might suppose that both sides had cause to change their views.
 Factors that may have played a role include the decline in net migration, which received news coverage; or the possibility that Remain voters shifted their views to be more congruent with their political position on the EU.